The Best GPS for Your Boat: From Basics to Bells and Whistles

-NEVER leave the shore without a GPS unit, not unless you can read the stars or a map of the oceans via charts.
+NEVER toss off the fenders and dock lines and leave the shore without a GPS unit, not unless you can read the stars or a map of the oceans via charts.
 An excellent rule of thumb is this: If you're surrounded by water, and you don't have the first clue where to go, you probably should have packed a GPS unit.

 Act as a Compass: It should give you a bearing to your destination based on your current position.